AMDESE/sev-tool/readme.md

             Command Successful
          ```
     - Note that, for security reasons, the TIK will not be shown when the user runs the tool
-10. set_self_owned
-     - Input args: none
-     - Outputs: none
-     - Example
-         ```sh
-         $ sudo ./sevtool --ofolder ./certs --set_self_owned
-         ```
-11. set_externally_owned
-     - Required input args: This function, among other things, calls pek_cert_import, so the OCA Private key file (.pem) and OCA cert file (.cert) are required arguments.
-     - Outputs: none
-     - Example
-         ```sh
-         $ sudo ./sevtool --set_externally_owned [oca_priv_key_file] [oca_cert_file]
-         $ sudo ./sevtool --set_externally_owned ../psp-sev-assets/oca_key_in.pem ../psp-sev-assets/oca_in.cert
-         ```
-12. generate_cek_ask
-     - Optional input args: --ofolder [folder_path]
-         - This allows the user to specify the folder where the tool will export the cek_ark.cert to
-     - Outputs:
-        - If --[ofolder] flag used: The cek_ask.cert file for your specific platform (processor in socket0) will be exported to the folder specified.
-Otherwise, it will be exported to the same directory as the SEV-Tool executable.
-File: cek_ask.cert
-     - Example
-         ```sh
-         $ sudo ./sevtool --ofolder ./certs --generate_cek_ask
-         ```
-13. get_ask_ark
-     - Optional input args: --ofolder [folder_path]
+15. validate_cert_chain
+     - This function imports the entire cert chain as separate cert files and validates it.
-         - This allows the user to specify the folder where the tool will export the ask_ark certificate to
+     - When calling this command, please unzip the certs into the folder you expect the tool to use.
-     - Outputs:
-        - If --[ofolder] flag used: The ark_ark certificate will be exported to the folder specified.
-Otherwise, it will be exported to the same directory as the SEV-Tool executable.
-File: ask_ark.cert
-     - Example
-         ```sh
-         $ sudo ./sevtool --ofolder ./certs --get_ask_ark
-         ```
-14. validate_cert_chain
-     - This function validates the entire cert chain, from the PDH to the ARK.
-The steps are as follows:
+     - The steps are as follows:
-        - Call pdh_cert_export to get the PDH and the Cert Chain (PEK, OCA, CEK)
-        - Call get_ask_ark to download the ask_ark.cert
-        - Call generate_cek_ask to generate the cek_ask.cert
-        - Replace the CEK in the Cert Chain with the cek_ask.cert.
-In the cek_ask.cert, the CEK is signed by the ask (hence the file name), in the Cert Chain, the CEK is not signed by the ASK
+        - Imports the PDH, PEK, OCA, CEK, ASK, and ARK certs
         - Validates the ARK
         - Validates the ASK using the ARK
         - Validates the CEK using the ASK
-        - Validates the PEK using the CEK (from cek_ask.cert) and the OCA
+        - Validates the PEK using the CEK and the OCA
-        - Validates the PEK using the PEK
+        - Validates the PDH using the PEK
      - Optional input args: --ofolder [folder_path]
-         - This allows the user to specify the folder where the tool will export the ask_ark and cek_ask certificates to
+         - This allows the user to specify the folder where the tool will import the certs from, otherwise it will use the same folder as the SEV-Tool executable
-     - Outputs: None (see below)
-        - As a byproduct of running this command, the ask_ark and cek_ask certificates are produced and exported to either the same directory as the SEV-Tool executable, or if --[ofolder] flag is used, the folder specified.
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --validate_cert_chain